-In conjunction with the 19th target="_blank">ASEAN Summit, Indonesia’s President, Soesilo Bambang Yudhoyono, officially opened the ASEAN Fair 2011 in target="_blank">Bali on Monday, October 24 to last for one entire month until November 23.
-Marking the opening of the fair, President Yudhoyono beat the “kentongan” - a long, hollowed out traditional bamboo instrument - at the target="_blank">Bali Nusa Dua Convention Center, target="_blank">Nusa Dua, target="_blank">Bali.
+In conjunction with the 19th ASEAN Summit, Indonesia’s President, Soesilo Bambang Yudhoyono, officially opened the ASEAN Fair 2011 in Bali on Monday, October 24 to last for one entire month until November 23.
+Marking the opening of the fair, President Yudhoyono beat the “kentongan” – a long, hollowed out traditional bamboo instrument – at the Bali Nusa Dua Convention Center, Nusa Dua, Bali.

 Organized for the first time, ASEAN Fair 2011 will feature a wide variety of creative industries in the ASEAN countries.
 Aside from hosting the event, Indonesia will be joined by Malaysia, Singapore, the Philippines, Thailand, Brunei Darussalam, Vietnam, Myanmar, Laos PDR, and Cambodia in showcasing a gamut of creative products.
 These include fashions, cuisine, music, films, artwork, handicrafts, and many more.
 Aside from exhibiting creative products from the ten member countries, the fair will also be highlighted by cultural performances, an Indonesian Music Expo, a book fair, a street arts exhibition, film festival, and a culinary festival from all ten member countries of ASEAN.

 President Yudhoyono views the ASEAN Fair as a means to build ASEAN community-based organizations.
 “It is with great pleasure, therefore, that I invite all ASEAN communities to take part in this celebration,” said President Yudhoyono, as reported in antaranews.com.